Commencing an application: First steps

-Before you can submit an application for funding to an external organisation to conduct research, it must be approved by the Deputy Vice-Chancellor (Research, Development and Industry).
+Before you can submit an application for funding to an external organisation to conduct research, it must be approved by the Deputy Vice-Chancellor (Research).

 This includes proposals which list Charles Sturt University either as the lead organisation or a participating organisation.

 All research funding received by Charles Sturt University requires a legal instrument which binds the University to performing research tasks and/or producing reports and outputs.

 Under the University Delegations and Authorisations policy, the DVC-R is the delegated authority within Charles Sturt University to approve the submission of all applications lodged with an external organisation for research funding.
 The Research Office is responsible for facilitating the approval and submission process.